 Mohammad entered a classroom in the Classroom and Office Building about 8 a.m. carrying a hunting knife with an 8- to 10-inch blade and stabbed one of the students, authorities said.

-The construction worker, thinking it was a fight, went into the classroom and "ended up stumbling upon the stabbing in progress.
-I think, through his actions, that he ended up saving this student's life," Warnke said Wednesday.
+The contract worker, thinking it was a fight, went into the classroom and “ended up stumbling upon the stabbing in progress.
+I think, through his actions, that he ended up saving this student’s life,” Warnke said.

 Outside the classroom, the suspect attacked a female staff member and slightly injured the second student, Warnke said.